slightknack/slightknack.dev/content/blog/difflogic.md

 [compu]: https://en.wikipedia.org/wiki/Computronium

-To break things down a little bit: *[Differential Logic][dlgn] [Cellular Automata][nca]* is a bit out a mouthful, I know, but the idea is the straightforward composition of two existing ideas:
+To break things down a little bit: *[Differentiable Logic][dlgn] [Cellular Automata][nca]* is a quite a mouthful, I know, but the idea is the straightforward composition of two existing ideas:

 1. **Cellular Automata (CA)** are grids of cells, where each cell changes over time according to some *local* rule.
 The most famous cellular automata are [*Conway's Game of Life*][gol] and perhaps [*Rule 110*][rule110].
 We call this local update rule a *kernel*, a function that looks at the local neighborhood around a cell to calculate the cell's next state.
 By applying the kernel to each cell in our grid, we step the cellular automata forward through time.
 Simple rules can give rise to [strikingly complex behaviour][golcrazy]. [**Neural Cellular Automata (NCA)**][nca] are a variant of CA that replace the kernel function with a neural network.
 NCA can be trained to learn known kernels (what I do), or more generally, to learn kernels that give rise to a specified target behavior.

-2. **Deep Differential Logic Gate Networks (DLGNs)** are like neural networks, with two key differences.
+2. **Deep Differentiable Logic Gate Networks (DLGNs)** are like neural networks, with two key differences.
 First, the **weights are fixed**, and set to 0 or 1; each neuron has exactly two inputs (one left, one right) We call these weights *wires*.
 Since wires are fixed, we **learn the activation function**.
 In this case, our activation function is a weighted linear combination of a set of 16 logic gates, applied to the two inputs.
 Essentially, we learn which logic gate should be used for each node in a fixed circuit.
 (If you're a little lost, don't worry, later, I'll go into more detail to describe what this looks like in practice.)

 [diffca]: https://google-research.github.io/self-organising-systems/difflogic-ca/
 [sos]: https://google-research.github.io/self-organising-systems/